Let's operate Git with VScode!

 Enter a comment in the text box and click the check box to complete the commit

-Finally, pull.
+Finally, let's do a pull.

 pull